banjtheman/grakn-codex/README.md

 #				0  Google  999.99}
 ```

-For complete documentation on Codex, tutorials and teaching resources, frequently asked questions, and more, please visit our documentation at INSERT_READ_DOCS_URL.
+For complete documentation on Codex, tutorials and teaching resources, frequently asked questions, and more, please visit our [Wiki](https://github.com/banjtheman/grakn-codex/wiki).

 ## Contributing to Codex